ch-stark/blog1506/submariner/README.md

 	        name: red-cluster-pool-aws-creds
 	      region: ap-southeast-1

 To spawn a cluster we need to submit a ClusterClaim (this is similar in concept to how a PersistentVolumeClaim results in the creation of a PersistentVolume).
-The following cluster claims were submitted and reference a ClusterPool mapped to a specific cloud provider.
-Convenience labels are defined for use later.
-Note that we do not need to add labels to identify the origin cloud provider as these are auto-generated for us as part of a pre-defined label set.
+The following cluster claims were submitted and reference ClusterPools mapped to cloud providers and specific regions.
+Convenience labels (e.g., env=dev) are defined for sorting clusters into subsets which was explained in the previous blog.
+Note that we do not need to add labels to identify the origin cloud provider as these are auto-generated for us as part of a pre-defined label set provided by RHACM.

         apiVersion: hive.openshift.io/v1
         kind: ClusterClaim